If an ESXi host has an NVIDIA GRID GPU graphics device, you can configure a virtual machine to use the NVIDIA GRID virtual GPU (vGPU) technology.

 - Right-click a virtual machine and select Edit Settings.

-- On the Virtual Hardware tab, select Shared PCI Device from the New device drop-down menu.
+- On the Virtual Hardware tab, select Add New Device and select New PCI Device from the drop-down menu.

 - Expand the New PCI device, and select the NVIDIA GRID vGPU passthrough device to which to connect your virtual machine.